 According to Kerry, the administration of President Barack Obama is not going to take away penalties imposed on Iran through the US-Israel Sanctions Act, nor is willing to "stand by when [Iran] plays footsie with Hamas."

-Similarly, he said Washington is committed to ending Iran's support for Hezbollah operations in Lebanon and Syria.
+Similarly, he said Washington is committed to ending Iran's support for Heizbollah operations in Lebanon and Syria.
 He said he personally travelled to Syria prior to the onset of civil war there "in order to challenge [Syrian President] Bashar el-Assad with respect to their transfer of Scud missiles to Hizbollah.

 Kerry estimated Hezbollah's rocket and missile arsenal at 70,000 to 80,000; less than Israeli estimates of 100,000.

-"We have no illusions as to what Hezbollah is, who supports them and their activities that are dangerous and provocative. … We need to rid that country of those rockets.
+"We have no illusions as to what Heizbollah is, who supports them and their activities that are dangerous and provocative. … We need to rid that country of those rockets.
 We need to end Iran's support for those kinds of terror activities."

 "We'll absolutely stand against that kind of behavior.
 But let me ask you, would you rather stand against an Iran that has a nuclear weapon while you're trying to do all that?"

-As for Israeli Prime Minister Benjamin Netanyahu's vociferous opposition to the framework accord struck in Lausanne, Switzerland, and repeated alarms about the direction of negotiations toward a comprehensive deal, Kerry insisted that the administration would not sign a deal "that does not close off Iran's pathways to a bomb."
+As for Israeli Prime Minister Benjamin Netanyahu's vociferous opposition to the framework accord struck in Lausanne, Switzerland, and repeated alarms about the direction of negotiations toward a comprehensive deal, Kerry insisted that the Aadministration would not sign a deal "that does not close off Iran's pathways to a bomb."